 - Kids under 15 (must be participating with an adult) – 10km only: $12.
 For Trail Running SA’s policy for under 18’s click here.

 - 10 km run/walk at 8:45 a.m.

 Presentations will be at 11:00 am.
 Trail Running SA members will be eligible for the following random draw prizes.
 Joining Trail Running SA is easy and costs only $10.
 Click here for more info on membership, and click here for more information on the random draw.

-- TRSA: 1 x TRSA hoodie, 1 x TRSA tech tee/singlet, 1 x TRSA cotton tee, 3 x TRSA Keep Cups, 3x TRSA Trucker hats, 1 x TRSA tech band, 3 x entries to Mt Crawford.
+- TRSA: 1 x TRSA hoodie, 1 x TRSA tech tee/singlet, 1 x TRSA cotton tee, 3 x TRSA Keep Cups, 3x TRSA Trucker hats, 1 x TRSA tech band, 2 x mixed boxes of Cliff Bars, 3 x entries to Mt Crawford.

 The Trail Running SA team & how to volunteer

 - Safety coordinator: Pauline